 This technical recommendation (TR) is an optional part of the International Standard for Prolog, ISO/IEC 13211.
-Prolog systems wishing to implement Definite Clause Grammar rules should do so in compliance with this technical recommendation.
+Prolog manufacturers wishing to implement Definite Clause Grammar rules in a portable way shall do so in compliance with this technical recommendation.

 Grammar rules provide convenient and simple functionality for parsing and processing text in a variety of languages.
 They have been implemented in many Prolog systems.
 As such, they are deemed an worthy extension to the ISO/IEC 13211 Prolog standard.
-Parsing and processing text with grammar rules is defined in sections 8.1.1 and 11.2.
-In brief, grammar rules can be expanded into Prolog clauses, which allows us to map parsing a grammar rule body into executing a goal given a set of predicate clauses.
-See section 7.7 of ISO/IEC 13211-1 for details.

-This TR is written as an extension to the ISO/IEC 13211-1 Prolog standard, adopting a similar structure.
+This TR is an extension to the ISO/IEC 13211-1 Prolog standard, adopting a similar structure.
 Specifically, this TR either adds new sections and clauses to, or modifies the reading of existing clauses on ISO/IEC 13211-1.